CHRIS TELLS IT LIKE IT IS

 The Fox Project has always counselled doubt while never refusing outright to accept a story provided in good faith.
 Chris has come right out and challenged the stories, telling the media “I’ll be necessarily diplomatic – I don’t believe it!”
 Frankly, nor do we and because most peoples experience of foxes doesn’t support such behaviour, we can’t find many folk who do.

-The definitive view on this, from Professor Stephen Harris, the UK’s foremost authority on foxes, can be read here:
+The definitive view on this comes from Professor Stephen Harris, the UK’s foremost authority on foxes……..

 Fortunately, cases of foxes biting children are very rare, but whenever they happen the media is whipped into a frenzy and such language dominates the coverage.
-Feeding this frenzy may be good for Johnson’s image, but it sidesteps the facts.
+Feeding this frenzy sidesteps the facts.

 Firstly, there is a vastly greater risk that your child will be attacked by a pet cat or dog, especially your own.
 Nearly a third of UK dog owners have been bitten or attacked by a dog, sometimes with horrendous consequences.
 There are thousands of hospital admissions for dog bites each year, many resulting in injury to the face requiring plastic surgery, and with children worst affected.
 On average, dog attacks result in roughly one child and one adult being killed each year in the UK.